ProjectGroup17/Instacart/README.md

-"prior": orders prior to that users most recent order (~3.2m orders) "train": training data supplied to participants (~131k orders) "test": test data reserved for machine learning competitions (~75k orders) The task is to predict which products a user will reorder in their next order.
+"prior": orders prior to that users most recent order (~3.2m orders) "train": training data supplied to participants (~131k orders) "test": test data reserved for machine learning competitions (~75k orders)
 ```

 # Task